wernsey/rengine/DEVNOTES.md

 If I do this, I should also remove that functionality from the resources module.

+Onn the other hand, I don't expose the push/pop API yet, so I don't really have to change any code right now.

 ## Graphics

 The `bm_fill()` function in `bmp.c` doesn't take the clipping rectangle